ergon/airlock-helm-charts/README.md

 # Airlock Secure Access Hub
 This repository contains Helm Charts for the [Airlock Secure Access Hub](https://www.airlock.com/).
 These charts are used to perform the container-based deployment.

-The Airlock helm charts are used internally for testing the *Secure Access Hub components*.
+The Airlock Helm charts are used internally for testing the *Secure Access Hub components*.
 We make them available publicly under the [MIT license](https://github.com/ergon/airlock-helm-charts/blob/master/LICENSE).

 ## About Ergon